 Blue Ridge Parkway

-A relaxing holiday is what you’ll experience when you go to “America’s Favorite Drive,” which is Blue Ridge Parkway.
-As you drive along the way, you are given stunning views of nature.
-It’s 469 miles long and is known to be America’s longest linear park.
+You’ll experience a relaxing holiday when you go to “America’s Favorite Drive,” Blue Ridge Parkway.
+You are given stunning views of nature as you drive along the way.
+It’s 469 miles long and is known as America’s longest linear park.
 You’ll find hiking trails, picnic spots, and campgrounds, so those who want to experience NC’s outdoor adventure will best have them here.
 Go biking, visit the Folk Art Center, and see the peak of Mount Pisgah when in this area.
 The good news is, most of the things you can do here are free!

 Location: Blue Ridge Parkway, Asheville, NC